WAM Logo

 Boston Marathon Bombings: Jodi and I were outraged that anyone would want to wreak havoc on a city, especially when a marathon is occurring which promotes good will from runners all over the world.
 Jodi crossed the finish line less than five minutes before the first bomb exploded and we were celebrating in the family reunion area when we heard that explosion.
 Now more than ever, I hope to be able to qualify for the 2014 Boston marathon.
 Anytime, you make it more difficult and challenging for a run, especially one that helps support a city where people suffered needlessly, count me in!

-Jan 27 - ING Hartford Marathon - Jodi and Richard Brodsky completed the January 27, 2013 ING Miami Marathon in 4:07:49 and 4:36:18 respectively.
+Jan 27 - ING Miami Marathon - Jodi and Richard Brodsky completed the 2013 ING Miami Marathon in 4:07:49 and 4:36:18 respectively.
 I was hoping to run faster but I am recovering from posterior tibial tendonitis.
 Jodi placed 3rd in her age group.
 I placed 24th out of 73.
 We were on CBS news in Miami.
 Photos of Richard and Jodi (courtesy of MARATHONFOTO)

 2012